 Coming back into the country, be patient.
 Times are unprecedented.
 LAX is one of 13 national airports screening Americans and their immediate families returning from a list of restricted countries due to the coronavirus.
 Because travelers are being funneled into one of these airport, long lines have been reported around the country.
 Also, keep in mind, there are still the high probabilities of having to quarantine upon returning.

 How to Scratch that Itch to Travel

 Play up the staycation!
 With schools being closed, Spring Break plans changing, and ordinances for social distancing, plan a real staycation and stay at home.
-It’s a great time to tackle things on the long to-do list of things you’ve been trying to get done around the house.
-If weather permits, plan hikes, bike rides, stay active outside (but away from people).
-You’ll get fresh air, not be around crowds, and boost your immune system.
+It’s a great time to tackle the long to-do list of things you’ve been trying to get done around the house.
+If weather permits, plan hikes, and bike rides, and stay active outside (but away from people).
+You could also try working out to stay fit.
+That said, if you’re planning to exercise on a daily basis, it may be a good idea to invest in some active wear like shorts (check out Skinny Yoked for some reviews) or tracksuits.
+Doing all of this could help you get some fresh air.
+Also, try not to be around crowds.

 **This was before Stay at Home Orders were Mandated.

 Be Honest With Yourself, Do you Want to Get Sick?

 At the end of the day be honest with yourself.
 Are you sick or have been around someone who is sick?
 You might not be worried about getting sick yourself, but seriously keep in mind that you could spread it to someone who is at a much higher risk of suffering from a severe case.